liampgrichardson/Cryptocurrency_Trading_Bot/readme.md

         ...
 ```

-The value of `tis_result` is set by different criteria met on several technical indicators.
-Technical indicators
+The value returned by `get_indicators_result()` is set by different criteria met on several technical indicators.
-used for this strategy in addition to the RNN include fast moving averages, slow moving averages, and rolling
+Technical indicators used for this strategy in addition to the RNN include fast moving averages, slow moving averages,
-volatility measures such as standard deviation.
+and rolling volatility measures such as standard deviation.
 ```python
 def get_indicators_result():
     if buy_condition_MAs() and buy_condition_SD():